ubuntu-openstack/bigdata-novalxd/README.md

     tools/deploy-openstack-nova-lxd.sh
     ```

- - OpenStack will deploy, configure and run a basic check.
+ - OpenStack will deploy, configure and run basic checks.

 2. Deploy Spark Hadoop Processing to OpenStack with Juju and the Big
    Data Charms.